Artificial intelligence compliance plan

 Describe how, if at all, your agency’s AI governance body plans to consult with external experts as appropriate and consistent with applicable law.

 External consultation will continue to play a critical role in both governance and safety efforts.
-The AI Governance Board plans to consult with external experts as appropriate and consistent with applicable law.
+The EDGE Board plans to consult with external experts as appropriate and consistent with applicable law.
 This consultation may include input from Federally Funded Research and Development Centers, academic institutions, think tanks, and industry experts to stay informed about AI’s latest trends, risks, and best practices.
 Civil society organizations, labor unions, and similar groups may also be consulted to ensure that AI systems meet public interest standards and consider workforce impacts.

 AI Use Case Inventories